swannodette/swannodette.github.com/_posts/2014-01-14-clojurescript-analysis--compilation.md

 might first consider reaching for JavaScript.
 I challenge them to give ClojureScript a very serious consideration before doing so.

-To encourage users of Light Tablers, Clojure, and ClojureScript to get to know their tool better, I've put together an [interactive guide to the ClojureScript analyzer and compiler](http://github.com/swannodette/hello-cljsc).
+To encourage users of Light Table, Clojure, and ClojureScript to get to know their tool better, I've put together an [interactive guide to the ClojureScript analyzer and compiler](http://github.com/swannodette/hello-cljsc).